 A third party image (painting / book illustration) showing Scarborough Railway Bridge (as originally built) crossing the River Ouse.
 Source: Tomlinson, William Weaver: "The North Eastern Railway: Its Rise and Development" (1914).

-In July 2017, York City Council began a public consultation exercise relating to proposals to replace the existing pedestrian footbridge with a new 'shared use' version.
-The stated objectives include widening the bridge and incorporating ramps at either end in a bid to make the bridge accessible to all.
+In July 2017, York City Council began a public consultation exercise as part of a proposed project to replace the old footbridge with a new 'shared use' version.
+The stated objectives included

 - increasing the width of the footbridge from 1.3 metres to 3.6 metres (to accommodate both pedestrians and bicycles);